rakinplaban/zip_python/README.md

-Creating zip file without context manager in python.
+Creating zip file with context manager in python.